Showing posts with label 1990. Show all posts

 Mysterio isn't daft and the environment is riddled with different traps that force Spidey to use his cunning and special abilities.
 For example, laser beams, fire, greased walls, and electrified water will mean crawling along other surfaces to safely pass.
 However, the madman also has many henchmen like robots, mummies, and rats so our arachnid powers are needed to fire webs.
 That isn't deadly, stunning for only a short period, but it's enough to execute any tactical plans!

 A giant image of SpiderMan is located on the right side of the screen to represent energy levels.
 As they deplete, his flesh will strip away from his bones - Atic Atac style!
-Getting worried about this?
+Getting worried about that?
 Then look out for Clapperboard rooms.

 It's time for a screenshot and here is the opening room where we can safely experiment with the controls...